visualcomputing-lab/visualcomputing-lab.github.io/content/en/_index.md

 Currently, our lab does not accept research students (kenkyu-sei/研究生) due to the limited resource.

 ### News
-- 2025/04/29: We have one paper accepted at SIGGRAPH 2025 Technical Paper (Conference Track).
+- 2025/04/29: We have one paper accepted by SIGGRAPH 2025 Technical Paper (Conference Track).
-- 2025/04/10: We have one short paper accepted at Eurographics 2025.
+- 2025/04/10: We have one short paper accepted by Eurographics 2025.
 - 2024/06/05: We have two papers presented at Graphics Interface 2024.
 - 2024/03/25: We have renewed our website.